basilisp-lang/basilisp/docs/pyinterop.rst

 Basilisp can generate functions which can receive these keyword arguments and translate them into idiomatic Basilisp.
 Single-arity functions and ``deftype`` methods can declare support for Python keyword arguments with the ``:kwargs`` metadata key.
 Multi-arity functions and ``deftype`` methods do not support Python keyword arguments.
-For functions which do support keywrd arguments, two strategies are supported for generating these functions: ``:apply`` and ``:collect``.
+For functions which do support keyword arguments, two strategies are supported for generating these functions: ``:apply`` and ``:collect``.

 .. note::